 KonMari – Decluttering With Joy

 Decluttering is basically one question: Keeping or throwing away?
-According to Kondo, in order to make this decision, we should take every single object we possess in our hands and ask ourselves: Does this item bring me joy?
+According to Kondo, in order to make this decision, we should take every single object we possess in our hands and ask ourselves: Does this item spark joy to me?
 Then put the “yes” items on a heap, the “no” items end up directly in the garbage bag.

-This is how you go through all your possessions according to the KonMari principle.
+This is how you go through all your possessions according to the KonMari Method.
 However, the system is essential: instead of going room by room, you should pile items according to category.

 Tidying Up: Taking Or Thanking